NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 Each has serious drawbacks:

-- Share nothing wastes tones of space as many duplicate store objects are stored separately.
+- "Share nothing" wastes tons of space as many duplicate store objects are stored separately.

-- Share everything incurs major overhead from synchronization, even if consumers are making store objects they don't intend any other consumer to use.
+- "Share everything" incurs major overhead from synchronization, even if consumers are making store objects they don't intend any other consumer to use.

 - Overlay everything cannot take advantage of new store objects added to the lower store, because its "fork" of the DB covers up the lower store's.